The Online Business of Torture

 Unlike the nature, pet, and rescue videos, the worst material is usually removed from mainstream platforms before it can get much traction.
 However, the less obvious abuse that is allowed to slip through the cracks serves as a conduit that leads sadistic viewers to gorier content.
-In the comment sections of even the most seemingly benign macaque videos, anonymous users will offer links to the sites and chatrooms that are willing to host the more depraved content.
+In the comment sections of seemingly benign macaque videos, anonymous users will offer links to the sites and chatrooms that are willing to host the more depraved content.
 Entire communities of demented monkey-hating degenerates, ever eager to see the objects of their loathing destroyed, are usually little more than a DM away.

 You read that correctly.
 There are a few hundred monkey torture fans so dedicated to the continuation of abuse that they use a borderline defunct Russian image board as a communal space to coordinate the production of new content.

-Essentially, the operation goes as follows:
+From what I can tell as an observant outsider, the operation goes as follows:

 Users will make monetary contributions and sometimes send specific requests for future video content.
-Sometimes, the community will spitball ideas and democratically vote on which one the majority would most like to see acted out.
+Occasionally, the community will spitball ideas and democratically vote on which one the majority would most like to see acted out.